 - Nut butters: thin out with yogurt, applesauce, breastmilk or formula

-- Rice, barley and grains: cook well and smash until age one
+- Rice, barley and grains: cook well and flatten with back of fork

 - Tomatoes (cherry and grape): quarter